 Similar to primary key constraint Foreign Key constraint is also of two types:

 - Composite Foreign key constraint.

-What are Simple and Composite Foreign key constraints?
+What Are Simple & Composite Foreign Key Constraints?

-.
-While the constraint which involves more than one column in foreign key in the child table and more than one column in reference key in the parent table is called Composite Foreign Key
+While the constraint which involves more than one column in foreign key in the child table as well as more than one column in reference key in the parent table is called Composite Foreign Key.

 Features of Foreign Key

 There are a few things which you should know about the foreign key (Features of Foreign Key):